 Bill Vaughan: "Suburbia is where the developer bulldozes out the trees, then names the streets after them."

-Gaylord Nelson: "The wealth of the nation is its air, water, soil, forests, minerals, rivers, lakes, oceans, scenic beauty, wildlife habitats and biodiversity."
+Gaylord Nelson: "The wealth of the nation is its air, water, soil, forests, minerals, rivers, lakes, oceans, scenic beauty, wildlife habitats, and biodiversity."

 Thomas Edison: "Until a man duplicates a blade of grass, nature can laugh at his so-called scientific knowledge.
 Remedies from chemicals will never stand in favorable comparison with the products of nature, the living cell of a plant, the final result of the rays of the sun, the mother of all life."

-Cree Indian proverb: "Only when the last tree has died and the last river been poisoned and the last fish been caught will we realize we cannot eat money."
+Indigenous saying: "Only when the last tree has died and the last river been poisoned and the last fish been caught will we realize we cannot eat money."